top of page

 Some scenarios for Azure Access Control (Azure RBAC)

 • Granting access to different Azure Resources with one or multiple roles.
-Example: Allow a user to manage Azure App as well as Azure SQL Service.
+Example: Allow a user to manage Azure App and Azure SQL Service.
 We can give contributor, Reader, owner, Manage role, Monitor reader/contributor, website contributor etc.

 • Similarly, granting access to subscription level.

-• Example: allowing a user to create only virtual machine in specific subscription.
-Or allow user to create Azure App service as well as Logic (multiple) services with contribute, read or owner role.
+• Example: allowing users to create only a virtual machine in a specific subscription.
+Or allow users to create Azure App Service and Logic (multiple) services with contribute, read or owner roles.

-• Giving different accesses to different scopes like management group, subscriptions, resource group or resources.
+• Giving different accesses to different scopes like management groups, subscriptions, resource groups or resources.

-• Granting access to an application to access to resources as well.
+• Granting access to an application to access resources as well.

-• We can do many to many relations between roles, scopes and users or group (security principal).
+• We can do many relations between roles, scopes and users or groups (security principal).

 Azure RBAC Type